btobers/RAGU/README.md

 - GSSI
 - pulseEKKO

+Have another radar dataset you'd like to be able to use RAGU to interpret?
+Please feel free to send the necessary python code to read in the data and we can incorporate an ingester.
+Or, feel free to collaborate and create an ingester for reading your data type with RAGU.

 ### Package overview
 - *ragu.yml* contains a list of RAGU dependencies
 - *config.ini* contains user-specified configuration file paths and information necessary to run the RAGU app